 However, you should use this method for learning purposes only.
-It is not a good idea to start and stop your urine regularly, or to frequently do Kegel exercises when you have a full bladder.
+It isn’t a good idea to start and stop your urine regularly, or to frequently do Kegel exercises when you have a full bladder.
 Incomplete emptying of the bladder can raise your risk for a urinary tract infection (UTI).

-Talk with your gynecologist if you are still not sure you have found the right muscles.
-He or she may recommend using an object called a vaginal cone.
+Talk with your gynecologist if you still aren’t sure you’ve found the right muscles.
+They may recommend using an object called a vaginal cone.
 You insert a vaginal cone into the vagina and then use your pelvic floor muscles to keep it in place.

-Bio-feedback training can also be very useful in helping identify and isolating your pelvic floor muscles.
+Biofeedback training can also be very useful in helping to identify and isolate your pelvic floor muscles.
 In this procedure, a doctor will insert a small probe into your vagina or put adhesive electrodes on the outside of your vagina or anus.
 You will be asked to try to do a Kegel.
 A monitor will show whether you contracted the correct muscles and how long you were able to hold the contraction.

 Another helpful trick is to tense the muscles that keep you from passing gas.

-If you are still having trouble, practice stopping the flow of urine.
-As with women, this is a reliable way to locate the pelvic floor muscles, but it should not become a regular practice.
+If you’re still having trouble, practice stopping the flow of urine.
+As with women, this is a reliable way to locate the pelvic floor muscles, but it shouldn’t become a regular practice.

 Biofeedback can also help men locate the pelvic floor muscles.
-If you are having trouble locating them on your own, you may want to make an appointment with your doctor.
+If you’re having trouble locating them on your own, you may want to make an appointment with your doctor.

 Always empty your bladder before doing Kegel exercises.
 As a beginner, you should find a quiet, private place to sit or to lie down before doing your exercises.
-As you practice, you will find you can do them anywhere.
+As you practice, you’ll find you can do them anywhere.

 When you first start doing Kegel exercises, tense the muscles in your pelvic floor for a count of three, then relax them for a count of three.
 Keep going until you have done 10 repetitions.
 Over the next several days, practice until you can hold your muscles tense for a count of 10.
 Your goal should be to do three sets of 10 repetitions every day.

-Don’t be discouraged if you do not see the results you want immediately.
-According to the Mayo Clinic, Kegel exercises may take as long as 12 weeks to have an effect (Mayo, 2010).
+Don’t be discouraged if you don’t see the results you want immediately.
+According to the Mayo Clinic, Kegel exercises may take as long as a few months to have an effect on urinary incontinence.
 They also work differently for each person.
 Some people show great improvement in muscle control and continence.
 Others show no real improvement.
 However, Kegels may prevent your condition from getting worse.

 If you feel pain in your abdomen or back after a Kegel exercise session, it’s a sign that you’re not doing them correctly.
 Always remember that, even as you contract your pelvic floor muscles, the muscles in your abdomen, back, buttocks, and sides should remain loose.

-Finally, do not overdo your Kegel exercises.
-If you work the muscles too hard, they will become tired and unable to fulfill their necessary functions.
+Finally, don’t overdo your Kegel exercises.
+If you work the muscles too hard, they’ll become tired and unable to fulfill their necessary functions.